Rebecca ArcherEarly Intervention & Teacher of the Deaf

 Shelby AtwillPediatric Audiologist

-Shelby earned her Doctorate of Audiology (AuD) at the University of Washington in Seattle.
+Dr. Shelby earned her Doctorate of Audiology (AuD) at the University of Washington in Seattle.
 She is a LEND Pediatric Audiology Fellow.
 She completed a full-time pediatric audiology externship at The Moog Center in St Louis.
-Shelby is also a member of the Oregon Early Hearing Detection and Intervention (EHDI) team.
+Dr. Shelby is also a member of the Oregon Early Hearing Detection and Intervention (EHDI) team, and has taught at Portland State University, Western Oregon University and Pacific University.
 She specializes in all things pediatric: hearing assessment, hearing aids, and cochlear implants.
-Shelby particularly loves working with families who are new to the world of hearing loss.
+Dr. Shelby bonds quickly with all children and their families, and loves being a part of their hearing loss journey.

 Andrew FortMusic Teacher